 While cannabis use is legal, there are restrictions on where you may use the substance.
 It is illegal to use cannabis in public locations or on federal properties in the state.
 Delaware employers are also permitted to enforce zero-tolerance cannabis policies.
 Cannabis use is restricted to private residences.
 Delawareans living in rented apartments must obtain permission from their property managers or landlords before using cannabis in such dwelling units.

 Recreational cannabis sales are yet to begin in Delaware as the state continues to set up regulations and licensing provisions for the adult-use marketplace.
-Legal sales are not expected to start until at least mid-2024.
+Legal sales should begin by spring 2025.
 However, businesses that have obtained Delaware cannabis dispensary licenses may sell medical marijuana products, including oil, tinctures, hash, concentrates, flower, vapes, and paraphernalia.

 Licensed medical marijuana dispensaries must check the IDs of visitors before allowing them to buy medical cannabis products.
 Visitors are required to provide their Delaware medical marijuana cards and government-issued IDs at dispensaries to purchase medical cannabis legally.
 Also, dispensaries are required to track weed purchases and ensure no buyer can buy more than 3 ounces of medical cannabis every fortnight.